visionspacetec/Prust/README.md

         ));
     });
 ```
 This is how SHARED_PER variable is initialized in the cortex_m::interrupt::free function which takes a closure.
-In this closure SHARED_PER is borrowed and replaced by the initial object which is an instance of the struct SharedPeripheral.
+In this closure, SHARED_PER is borrowed and replaced by the initial object which is an instance of the struct SharedPeripheral.

 Now that we made our peripheral object accessible we should start writing our function in func_man.rs.
 Every function that is added should have this signature;